 There are times when it seems your website may respond slowly.
 Slow response time may indicate a problem.
 Most just assume the server is overloaded and call their technical support.
 Many times, the support representative will ask for a ping and traceroute report.
 While we have instructions on running this report, it can seem rather cryptic when looking at it.
 But it’s a great strategy for troubleshooting issues with Cloud VPS Hosting or other types of private hosting.

 It doesn’t take a degree or any kind of special training to decode a traceroute report.
 In fact, we will teach you how to read a traceroute in this article.
 This way, if you ever have slow response from your site, you can run a report and quickly determine whether you need to contact our Live Support team.

-How a Traceroute works
+How a Traceroute Works

 Whenever a computer connects to a website, it must travel a path that consists of several points, a little like connecting the dots between your computer and the website.
 The signal starts at your local router in your home or business, then moves out to your ISP, then onto the main networks.
 From there it may have several junctions until it gets off the Internet highway at the local network for the website and then to the webserver itself.